jgillman/JoelGillman.com/content/posts/2025-10-21-to-sentence-for-hugo-converting-string-arrays-to-natural-language.md

 - templates
 - tutorial
 - web-development
+- snippet
 title: "to_sentence for Hugo: Converting String Arrays to Natural Language"
+description: "Learn how to build a reusable Hugo partial that converts string arrays into grammatically correct sentences with proper Oxford comma formatting, inspired by Rails' to_sentence method."
 ---

 When rebuilding my website with Hugo, I ran into a common problem: I had arrays of strings (like tags or clients) that I wanted to display as natural-sounding sentences.
-You know, the kind where `["apples", "oranges", "bananas"]` becomes "apples, oranges, and bananas" with proper comma placement and an "and" before the last item.
+For example, `["apples", "oranges", "bananas"]` should become "apples, oranges, and bananas" with proper comma placement and an "and" before the last item.

-Coming from Ruby on Rails, where `to_sentence` is built right into the framework, I initially expected this to be more complicated in Go templates.
+Coming from Ruby on Rails, where `to_sentence` is built into the framework, I initially expected this to be more complicated in Go templates.
 But Hugo's template functions made it surprisingly elegant.
 Here's how I built a reusable Hugo partial to join string arrays with proper grammar—Oxford comma included.

 ## The Problem

-I needed a way to concatenate and join arrays of strings into readable sentences with these rules:
+I needed to join arrays of strings into readable sentences with these rules:
 - Single item: just the item ("apples")
 - Two items: join with "and" ("apples and oranges")
 - Three or more: use commas with an Oxford comma before "and" ("apples, oranges, and bananas")